mgf4/wordfreq/README.md

 bugs
 ----
-if a word is not in etymonline.com, then it is ignored.
+if a word is not in etymonline.com, it is ignored.

-compound words are also ignored.
+compound words are ignored.

 non-lemmas are ignored, e.g. plurals

-the structure of the data files is ugly.

-the names of the `.sh` and `.awk` files are ugly